 - To augment (add to) results for very similar searches

 - To identify keywords or phrases for bidding in auctions

 - To show advertisements for related synthetic queries when there aren’t many for the searcher’s original query

 - To generate even more synthetic queries.

-Generating Queries from Seed Queries
+Generating Synthetic Queries from Seed Queries

-Seed queries can be machine generated synthetic queries or they can be searcher queries provided by searchers anonymously.
+Seed queries can be machine-generated synthetic queries or they can be searcher queries provided by searchers anonymously.
 Queries provided by searchers might have their performance determined from anonymous user interactions.
 If the query performs well, it may be selected as a seed query.
 That is, if many searchers that enter the same query often select one or more of the search results relevant to the query, that query is can be designated as a seed query.
 In this case, documents referenced by the “often-selected” search results are also designated as documents corresponding to the seed query.

-This process might start by a search engine receiving the set of seed queries that could be associated with a structured pages on the sites mentioned above.
-The search engine might pay attention to the HTML structure and embedded coding of those document, and the words that appear within that structure on different pages of the site.
+This process might start by a search engine receiving the set of seed queries that could be associated with structured pages on the sites mentioned above.
+The search engine might pay attention to the HTML structure and embedded coding of those documents, and the words that appear within that structure on different pages of the site.